 Submission

-The model partitions the 10-symbol vocabulary into four groups, each handled by a dedicated mechanism:
+I will claim in this post that the model partitions the 10-symbol vocabulary into four main groups, each handled by a dedicated mechanism.

 b L1 head 0 Self-attends in L0 → distinctive residual → detected directly